certik/fortran90.org/_sources/src/gotchas.txt

     real(dp) :: a
     a = 1.0_dp

-And so it is safe to assign integers to floating point numbers without loosing any accuracy (but one must be careful about integer division, e.g.  ``1/2`` is equal to ``0`` and not ``0.5``).
+And so it is safe to assign integers to floating point numbers without losing any accuracy (but one must be careful about integer division, e.g.  ``1/2`` is equal to ``0`` and not ``0.5``).